Oscillations in the stochastic gravitational wave background from sharp features and particle production during

-\textbf{Competition with inflationary-period GWs.--} Mechanisms during inflation that generate a large enhancement of curvature fluctuations may also lead to a substantial generation of gravitational waves \textit{during} inflation, see e.g.~\cite{Cook:2011hg,Garcia-Bellido:2017aan,Cai:2019jah} for studies in different mechanisms.
+\textbf{Competition with inflationary-period GWs.--} Mechanisms during inflation that generate a large enhancement of curvature fluctuations may also lead to a substantial generation of gravitational waves \textit{during} inflation, see e.g.~\cite{Cook:2011hg,Garcia-Bellido:2017aan,Cai:2019jah,Ozsoy:2020ccy,Ozsoy:2020kat} for studies in different mechanisms.
 This primordial SGWB may dominate over the one produced at horizon re-entry of the enhanced scalar fluctuations, and is correlated with it in general.\footnote{In addition to the radiation-generated scalar-induced contribution to $\Omega_{\textrm{GW}}$, this leads to a purely primordial contribution, and to a mixed primordial-induced one, see e.g.~\cite{Garcia-Bellido:2017aan}.} We focused on the latter in this paper, and on the model-independent characterisation of it when the curvature perturbation exhibits properties of sharp features.
 Still, it is interesting and important to assess the relative importance of the inflationary-period GWs and of the post-inflationary ones in the mechanism studied here leading to copious particle production.
-Given the scope of this paper, we will report on this with due details in a dedicated publication \cite{primordial-GWs}, but here are the main characteristics: $\Omegainf(k)$ is featureless and has a localised enhancement on scales $k \sim \kstar$, like $\Omegarad$ studied here in detail, although details can differ.
+Given the scope of this paper, we will report on this with due details in a dedicated publication \cite{primordial-GWs}, but here are the main characteristics: $\Omegainf(k)$ has a localised enhancement on scales $k \sim \kstar$ together with oscillatory features, like $\Omegarad$ studied here in detail, although details differ.
 Analytical estimates, backed up with numerical computations, show that around the relevant scale $\kstar$, the ratio $\Omegainf/\Omegarad \simeq 10^{-2} \epsilon^2 \etaperp^4$ (with the exponent $4$ very mildly depending on $\deltaeta$ quantifying the efficiency of the particle production).